About the Anne Portnuff

 Those were still the original seats installed in the theatre in 1967, and 50 years later it was high time to replace them.

-We have raised the $300,000 needed to replace the 724 seats in the theatre.
+We have raised the funds needed to replace the 724 seats in the theatre.
 Many individual contributors, as well as corporate supporters, have made this possible.

-But there is more to be done.
-The curtains and much of the technical equipment is also original, and/or greatly outdated.
-Our goal now is to raise enough money to replace the curtains, replace the lighting system with new efficient LED lights, and to replace the sound system.
-The estimated cost of that is $150,000.
+But there was more to be done.
+We were also able to raise enough money to replace the curtains, replace the lighting system with new efficient LED lights, and to replace the sound system.

 to assist this important community project.
 Visit www.WeHaveSolutions.ca

-This is a project of the following community groups and organizations:
+This is a project of these community groups and organizations: